 Q: What inspires you?

 A: That's a complicated questions with a complicated answer.
-In short I am inspired by nature, my personal life experiences, other artists, and simply the beauty and complexity of life, but for the full story please check out my biography.
+In short I am inspired by nature, my personal life experiences, other artists, and simply the beauty and complexity of life, but for the full story please check out my biography (under construction).

 Q: Do you take requests, art trades, or commissions?
 What about volunteer or donation art?

 A: I don't take requests, but as a kid, I loved doing art trades with fellow artists and I still do, but as an adult I simply don't have the time anymore.
 I also used to be open for commissions to help pay the bills, but I've been too focused on personal projects to have time for that as well.
-Once in a blue moon I might be open for a commission or two, and if you have a special project, you can always e-mail me about my commission status, but please don't be surprised if I am not taking commissions at the moment.
+For the same reason I don't have time for commissions either.

-If you're part of a non profit organization and would like me to illustrate for charity work, I'd be happy to help if I have time.
+If you're part of an environmental non-profit and would like me to illustrate for charity work, I'd be happy to help if I have time.
 Feel free to contact me about your cause! :)